Headless (2015 film)

-Headless is a 2015 American horror film directed by Arthur Cullipher.
+Headless is a 2015 American independent slasher film directed by Arthur Cullipher.
 It is based on the film within a film from the 2012 horror film Found.
 The film was funded by donors from Kickstarter, and the first festival screening was in February 2015 in Indianapolis.

 Plot summary

 In this "lost slasher film from 1978," a masked killer wages an unrelenting spree of murder, cannibalism, and necrophilia.
 But when his tortured past comes back to haunt him, he plunges to even greater depths of madness and depravity, consuming the lives of a young woman and those she holds dear.